 Do I need a visa/passport?

-The official language in the country of Peru is Spanish, and several indigenous groups speak Quechua or other languages.
+The official language in the country of Colombia is Spanish.
 In all the main touristic areas of the country you will find people who speak English.
 This includes hotels, restaurants, museums, and other touristic centers, but not by the general population.

 It is recommended that money should be exchanged in hotels, banks and authorized money exchange offices.
 The exchange rate against the US Dollar is variable.